 View Entire Review

-The ‘Food Justice, Permaculture, and Indigenous Rights’ program is a unique and interactive study abroad and service opportunity.
-Students engage with the culture, food, lifestyle, agriculture economy and the human, animal and environmental health of Guatemala through expert lecturers, service projects and site visits.
-During this program, students will critically examine the social, political and cultural impact of food production on the environment, animals and people of Guatemala both in and out of the classroom setting.
+The ‘Food Justice, Permaculture, and Indigenous Rights’ program is a unique and interactive study abroad and service opportunity where participants engage with the culture, food, lifestyle, agriculture economy and the human, animal, and environmental health of Guatemala through expert lecturers, service projects and site visits.
+During this program, participants critically examine the social, political, and cultural impact of food production on the environment, animals, and people of Guatemala both in and out of the classroom setting.
 In addition, participants can focus on refugee issues including those fleeing from violence, those affected by climate change and those impacted by years of the political landscape and "the disappeared".
 The program is offered in both a regular (for credit) and 'Lite' version (experience only).